Host & Deploy

 Netlify settings can be configured not only from the Netlify dashboard but also from a netlify.toml file placed at the root of your project.

-Alpha includes a boilerplate netlify.toml file with two base rules: build.command and build.environment.
+Alpha includes a demo netlify.toml file with one base rule: build.command and build.environment.

 You’ll find this file at: themes/alpha/netlify.toml